JujuAdams/Vinyl/notes/Vinyl Readme/Vinyl Readme.txt

 Unlike GameMaker, Vinyl supports making audio louder than what would normally be possible with GameMaker's native functions.
-We do need to set an upper limit however to prevent clipping and other distortion; this is controlled by VINYL_SYSTEM_HEADROOM which defaults to +12 dB.
+We do need to set an upper limit however to prevent clipping and other distortion; this is controlled by VINYL_SYSTEM_MAX_GAIN which defaults to +12 dB.